datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 ## Functions, what are they?

 In this video, I'm going to introduce you to functions.
 Functions aren't entirely new for you actually: you've already used them.
-Print, for example, is a function to print out values when your executing a script.
+Print, for example, is a function to print out values when you're executing a script.
 But what is a function?
-Simply put, a function is a piece of reusable code that is aimed at solving a particular task.
+Simply put, a function is a piece of reusable code, aimed at solving a particular task.
 You can call functions instead of having to write code yourself.
 Maybe an example can clarify things here.

 Suppose you have the list containing only the heights of your family, fam: